KelvinJC/Enterprise-Data-Warehouse-Design/README.md

 # Enterprise Data Warehouse Design

 Insight drawn from data is crucial to decision making within a business concern.
 It then follows that every business should have a store for its data.
-Databases can be used for storage of transaction data as well as for conducting reporting and analysis.
+Databases can be used for storage of business data and transactions as well as for conducting reporting and analysis.
 For the business in question (Treasure House**), I was given the task of designing a data warehouse which would be used for the storage of relevant data on their clients, suppliers and services.

 #### Choice of data warehouse architecture
 In my design, I followed the Inmon data warehouse model.
 This architectural pattern follows a top-down approach where all business data is stored in a single repository and then flows through pipelines to different data marts which are specific to each business unit.